Everything You Need to Know About Chinese Overtime

 The Fair Labor and Standards Act (FLSA) contains stipulations regarding overtime wages.
 Nonexempt employees who are compensated on an hourly basis must receive overtime pay for work exceeding 40 hours per week.
 The amount should be one and a half of their regular hourly rate.
 Let’s say you’re paid $13 an hour and in a week, you worked for 45 hours.
 The extra five hours should be paid at a rate of $19.5 per hour.

 Now, what if you’re paying your employee on a salary basis instead of an hourly rate?
-Well, in that case, the option for you is Chinese overtime.
+Well, instead of requiring them to work off-the-clock, your best option is following a Chinese overtime computation.
 Also known as a variable workweek, Chinese overtime lets employers pay just half the regular hourly rate for the time exceeding 40 hours in a week.
 Naturally, you might wonder if this is legal.
 In this post, we will share everything you need to know about this topic.
 We will also teach you how to calculate overtime pay when the hours are covered by a variable workweek.

 What Is Chinese Overtime?

 The FLSA permits the Fluctuating Workweek (FWW) method of overtime pay calculation.
 Most employers use it to cut operational costs.
 Let’s say you’re paying your employee a fixed salary every week and the work hours vary from week to week.
 In this case, you can still pay a fixed amount for the fluctuating workweeks.

 While this FLSA overtime calculation is favorable to employers, certain conditions must be met.
 You can only use the Chinese overtime method in the following scenarios: